ethanlee928/pi-inference/examples/README.md

 - Now every frame is copied from the buffer in `appsink` because the buffer is not writable
 - Currently the Python Gst library haven't supported make buffer writable [(Gst.Buffer API)](https://lazka.github.io/pgi-docs/Gst-1.0/classes/Buffer.html)
 - [Workaround by jackersson](https://github.com/jackersson/gst-python-hacks/blob/master/how_to_make_gst_buffer_writable.ipynb)

+## Remarks

+### Transcoding

+RPI5 does not support HW decoding and encoding of H.264 and encoding of H.265.
+However, the format is unsupported by Gstreamer.
+[Refer to this issue](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/issues/3157)